FFW-Baudenbach/FE2_SmartHome/README.md

   Checks if configured device is present!

 ## Provided schedule

+### Switch Off
 A configurable optional task takes care to automatically shut off the switch device after a given period in time.
 If a motion was detected by a Motion Detector, then this time will be prolonged by a configurable amount of minutes if a motion was detected in the last same amount of minutes.
+If there is an active calendar event, switch will stay on until the event is finished.

+### Switch On
+A configurable optional task grabs an ICS calendar file from Internet and checks it for active events.
+If an event is active and the title matches a given pattern, the switch will be turned on.

 ## Usage
 The following environment variables need to be provided: